Costs and Financial Aid

 |Auditing (nonmatriculating students)||

-A few courses require extra fees to cover such items as applied music instruction, studio materials, or laboratory supplies.
+Some courses charge extra fees to cover such items as applied music instruction, studio materials, or laboratory supplies.
 Extra fees for courses are usually indicated in individual course descriptions in the catalog; the specific amount of the fee, when available, is typically indicated in the Schedule of Courses.

-Bates does not assess an additional fee for Short Term courses offered on campus.
-Students who do not attend or who withdraw from Short Term are not entitled to a reduction in the single fee.
+Students who do not enroll in or who withdraw from a Short Term course are not entitled to a reduction in the single fee.

-Some Short Term courses, referred to as “off-campus extra-cost Short Term courses,” involve extensive travel in the United States or abroad.
-Student participants are assessed additional charges to pay the extra costs of transportation, additional services, and accommodations required by these programs.
-Extra-cost Short Term course fees are based on the actual operating cost of the program.
-An estimate of these fees is included in the Short Term Schedule of Courses, available at the end of the preceding fall semester.
+Some Short Term courses involve extensive travel in the United States or abroad.
+Student participants are assessed additional charges to pay the costs of transportation, services, and accommodations required by these courses.
+Off-campus Short Term course fees are based on the actual operating cost of the program.
+An estimate of these fees is included in the Short Term Schedule of Courses, published at the end of the preceding fall semester by the Office of the Registrar.
 Financial aid is available to qualified students to help offset the cost of faculty-approved off-campus Short Term courses, but may not be applied to Short Term independent study courses (numbered s50).
-All off-campus extra-cost Short Term courses require a $500 non-refundable deposit.
-Students who register for such a course and then withdraw before its completion are reimbursed only for those portions of the remaining cost not yet incurred on the students' behalf, and are not reimbursed for the deposit.
-Students with outstanding account balances are ineligible to register and/or receive financial aid for off-campus extra-cost Short Term courses.
+Students who register for such a course and then withdraw before its completion are reimbursed only for those portions of the remaining cost not yet incurred on the students' behalf.
+Students with outstanding account balances are ineligible to register and/or receive financial aid for off-campus Short Term courses.

 Bates students receive help in many ways to meet their college costs.
-Assistance may come from numerous scholarships, from opportunities for part-time employment, or from student loans.
+Assistance may come from grants, opportunities for part-time employment, or from student loans.
 Frequently, students receive aid that combines these grant and self-help opportunities.
-In recent years Bates students have received more than $29 million in financial aid annually in the form of scholarships and loans from the college and from outside sources.
+In recent years Bates students have received more than $42 million in financial aid annually in the form of grants and loans from the college and from outside sources.

 2. To be considered for financial aid, students must indicate on the admission application that they will be applying for aid.
-They must submit the following forms each year by the appropriate deadline: the College Scholarship Service (CSS) Financial Aid PROFILE, the Free Application for Federal Student Aid (FAFSA), the federal income tax returns of the parents and student, and any other materials deemed necessary to analyze a student's family financial circumstances.
+They must submit the following forms each year by the appropriate deadline: the CSS Profile, the Free Application for Federal Student Aid (FAFSA), the federal income tax returns of the parents and student, and any other materials deemed necessary to analyze a student's family financial circumstances.
 Students who do not submit materials by the deadline may lose their eligibility for Bates aid.

 3. Dismissal or suspension for a semester or longer automatically revokes the assignment of financial aid.